North Myrtle Beach Responsible Travel

 - Watch the Tide – The tide can wash more than just your worries away.
 Tides change about every six hours bringing two high tides and two low tides every day.
 Keep an eye on sand buckets, flip flops, boogie boards and other items that are typically close to the shoreline.
 These beach essentials can easily and quickly be washed out to sea with the changing tides.

-- Switch Your Straw - Single use plastics are one of the leading contributors to ocean pollution, but also one of the most avoidable.
+- Use Reusables - Single use plastics are one of the leading contributors to ocean pollution, but also one of the most avoidable.
 Make the switch to paper or reusable straws and shopping bags.
 These small changes can make a big impact on the health of our beach and ocean.

 - Take Five - It’s the law to make sure you’ve thrown away all your trash when leaving the beach.
 We ask that you take a few moments and challenge yourself to pick up an additional 5 pieces of litter that may have been missed by someone else.
 Small items like bottle caps or twist ties can be easily mistaken as food for birds and other sea life.
 What takes you just minutes has a huge impact on our beach ecosystem for years to come.